nickcoutsos/keymap-editor/README.md

 development all the time.

-**Try it live!** Go to the [keymap-editor] and try it out with the built-in [zmk-config-corne-demo] before setting up your own repo.
+**Try it live!** Go to the [keymap-editor] and try it out with the built-in [keymap-editor-demo-crkbd] before setting up your own repo.

 ![Screenshot](./screenshots/editor-screenshot.png)